 South Luangwa National Park is, without a doubt, one of Africa's most varied and beautiful game parks.
-Surprisingly though, it has far less visitors of Kenya's Maisa Mara or Tanzania's Serengeti.
+Surprisingly though, it has far fewer visitors than Kenya's Maisa Mara or Tanzania's Serengeti.
 Situated on the Luangwa River, you're bound to see any and all of the park's 60 mammal species and hundreds of birds from the deck of your tented camp.

 Thanks to the park's rather flat and prairie-like landscape, wildlife spotting's are nearly unobstructed from any of the park's top-rated safari lodges, like Sanctuary Retreats, Chindeni Bush Camp, or the Nsolo Camp.
-Along with candlelight dinners overlooking the plains, these camps tout five-star accommodations, like private balconies, infinity pools, four-posted beds, gourmet fare prepared by a private chef and soft-spun hammocks overlooking the rivers and lagoons.
-Plus, these camps offer private game drives and guided safari treks to their guests, getting you up close and personal to the park's most famous (and frequent) visitors—the elusive leopard.
+Along with candlelight dinners overlooking the plains, these camps tout five-star accommodations, like private balconies, infinity pools, four-poster beds, gourmet fare prepared by a private chef, and soft-spun hammocks overlooking the rivers and lagoons.
+Plus, these camps offer private game drives and guided safari treks to their guests, getting you up close and personal with the park's most famous (and frequent) visitors—the elusive leopards.

-With over 40 mammal species and one of Africa's largest leopard populations, you're going to see at least three or four of Africa's big five during a visit (the elephant, lion, rhino, giraffe and zebra).
-However, a safari trek, raft or drive through Zambia's parks (like South Luangwa and the Lower Zambezi), will bring an entirely different set of wildlife spotting's entirely.
+With over 40 mammal species and one of Africa's largest leopard populations, you're going to see at least three or four of Africa's big five during a visit (the elephant, lion, rhino, giraffe, and zebra).
+However, a safari trek, raft, or drive through Zambia's parks (like South Luangwa and the Lower Zambezi), will bring an entirely different set of wildlife spottings.
 Along with the famed five, a safari in Zambia will also offer the chance to cruise alongside Nile crocodiles and photograph the pangolin, a rare and unique animal that looks like a prehistoric anteater.
-If you're a fan of the bat, a honeymoon during October and December in the muggy and swampy forest of Kasanka National Park will bring you smack dab in the middle of the fruit bat migration, which brings over 10 millions of these little bats to the area.
+If you're a fan of the bat, a honeymoon during October and December in the muggy and swampy forest of Kasanka National Park will place you smack dab in the middle of the fruit bat migration, which brings over 10 million of these little bats to the area.